GreatJingTJ/matroska-specification/chapters.md

 Edition 3 | false      | false       |

-When all `EditionFlagHidden Flags` are set to true, then the first `Edition` MUST be played by the `Matroska Player`.
+When all `EditionFlagHidden` flags are set to true, then the first `Edition` MUST be played by the `Matroska Player`.

 Edition   | FlagHidden | FlagDefault | Edition to play
 ----------|------------|-------------|----------------